German Namibians: Language

-Today, English is the country's sole official language, but about 30,000 Namibians of German descent (around 2% of the country's overall population) and possibly 15,000 black Namibians (many of whom returned from East Germany after Namibian independence) still speak German or Namibian Black German, respectively.
-However, the numbers of German Namibians, rather than of Namibian speakers of German, are uncertain.
-Many Namibians of German descent still speak German and prefer classification as Namibian Germans not as Afrikaners.
+Today, English is the country's sole official language, but about 30,000 Namibians of German descent (around 2% of the country's overall population) and possibly 15,000 black Namibians (many of whom returned from East Germany after Namibian independence as well as the German reunification) still speak German or Namibian Black German, respectively.

 German Namibians retain a fully-fledged culture in German within Namibia, with German-medium schools, churches, and broadcasting.
 Television, music and books from Germany are widely popular in the community.
 Often German Namibian youth attend university or technical school in Germany.
 This is despite the fact that in most areas and in Windhoek, the broader lingua franca is Afrikaans while English is now often the sole language used in many other spheres such as government or on public signs and product packaging.
 Unlike in South Africa, German Namibians have not been absorbed into the larger Afrikaans- and English-speaking communities.
-However, virtually all German Namibians are fluent in Afrikaans and are either familiar with English or can speak it fluently.
+However, two thirds of all German Namibians are fluent in Afrikaans and are either familiar with English or can speak it fluently.
+German and Afrikaans (along with its parent language Dutch) are closely related Germanic languages.